Structure the Spin Dr.

-Structure The Spin Dr. is the stage name.
+Structure The Spin Dr. is the stage name of DJ Jonathan DePrisco.
 He spent his early career as a resident DJ at large NYC nightclubs including Limelight, The Roxy.
 In 2009 Structure developed a reality television show entitled Party Hard about the culture of New York DJs, however the project was not picked up after the filming of the pilot.